 TEACHER & STUDENT SUCCESS ACT (TSSA)

-The Teacher & Student Success Plan is implementing the Alpine School District Social and Emotional Well-Being initiative.
+The Teacher and Student Success Plan (TSSP) is implementing the Alpine School District Social and Emotional Well-Being initiative.
 Centennial is using these funds for:

 - In-school substitutes